 I am an associate professor at the Industrial Engineering and Business Information Systems (IEBIS) Department.
 With a background in industrial engineering, I hold a PhD in the field of Innovation Management and Product Development.
-I specifically research on sustainable supply chain management and circular economic business models, with particular attention on industrial symbiosis networks.
-Bio-resource supply chains and bio-based economic business models are also within my research interest.
+I specifically research on sustainable supply chain management and circular economy, with particular attention on industrial symbiosis networks and sustainable business models.
+Bio-based economy, renewable energy, and circular construction ecosystems are also within my expertise.
+I am the Resilience Theme chair of the BMS Faculty and a UT Resilience Board member.

 With a background in industrial engineering , I hold a PhD degree from Interploytechnic School of Doctorate (Politecnico di Bari, Politecnico di Milano, and Politecnico di Torino, 2010, Italy).
 My studies cover a variety of topics among which sustainable supply chain management, circular economic business models, bio-based economy and bioresource supply chains, industrial symbiosis networks, decision-making in transition from linear to circular economy, use of online IT platforms for sustainable business devleopment.